 Above is the trailer for my only narrative film this year, Green Teeth.
 There has been a huge gap in my film projects recently, caused by writing a second book and having a huge chunk of time taken up with a project that fell through late last year.
-Green Teeth as a project came along … Continue reading Trailer – Green Teeth
+Green Teeth as a project came along quite by chance when adventuring on several walks with the … Continue reading Trailer – Green Teeth

 There are few writers that figure more prominently in everything I do than the teller of beautiful Edwardian ghost stories, M.R.
 James.
 Alongside W.G.
 Sebald, J.G.
 Ballard, Alan Garner and Virginia Woolf, his writing holds a great power over me with its familiar yet unfamiliar worlds.
-His writing preys upon my mind at regular intervals, … Continue reading Trailer – No Diggin’ Here.
+His writing preys upon my mind at regular intervals, even outside of the Christmas period from which they were … Continue reading Trailer – No Diggin’ Here.

 I remember being sat on a bench on Dunwich Heath in September last year and seeing the dome of Sizewell B for the first time as an adult.
-I had just walked a little way down the coast, after a day of filming further down at Orford Ness, from Dunwich beach through to the heath. … Continue reading Short Film – Heavy Water.
+I had just walked a little way down the coast, after a day of filming further down at Orford Ness, from Dunwich beach through to the heath.
+I simply was not expecting to be greeted by such … Continue reading Short Film – Heavy Water.

 Above is the trailer for the next short film, Heavy Water.
 This is to be the longest film this year and the most ambitious in terms of scope in spite of future projects containing narratives and actors.
-Heavy Water ‘s difficulty is the connection of its two main themes represented by adjacent places on the … Continue reading Trailer – Heavy Water.
+Heavy Water ‘s difficulty is the connection of its two main themes represented by adjacent places on the Suffolk coast; the strange, liminal landscape surrounding Sizewell nuclear power … Continue reading Trailer – Heavy Water.

 Above is the trailer for a very short fragment of film made in collaboration with the writer, Iain Sinclair.
 Though I had been thinking about doing something with the poems of Harold Pinter for the some time, I had left it to stew away rather than properly organise it as with other, simpler films.
-With … Continue reading Trailer – A Walk By Waiting (Pinter/Sinclair).
+With initially failing to get in touch with Iain, I had … Continue reading Trailer – A Walk By Waiting (Pinter/Sinclair).

 Richard Lester’s film collaboration with The Beatles, A Hard Day’s Night (1964), has been attributed many aspects of foreshadowing modern culture.
-From the almost accidental invention of the surrealism-infused music video to the defining of pre-counter-culture 1960s Britain and London, the film acts as both a periodical bubble and an innovative audio-visual experience that is … Continue reading Ringo’s Dérive in A Hard Day’s Night (1964).
+From the almost accidental invention of the surrealism-infused music video to the defining of pre-counter-culture 1960s Britain and London, the film acts as both a periodical bubble and an innovative audio-visual experience that is as prescient today as it was then.
+One segment in … Continue reading Ringo’s Dérive in A Hard Day’s Night (1964).